Hyvi/mogorepo-bazel-golan/Readme.md

 # Monorepo Golang Application With Bazel

-packages folder is a folder to store multiple project
+packages folder is a folder to store multiple project,

+and share the same code (such as the Health handler in the dir "shared")

 ## Auto Generate BUILD.bazel